lukas-stein/lukas-stein.github.io/content/index.md

 - Graduated from LSE with an MSc. in Economics
 - Valued Infrastructure Assets at FGS
+- Wrote my Bachelor's Thesis about a Russian Gas Storage Facility in Rehden
 - Co-founded [Science to Startup](https://www.s2s-bonn.de/), a student initiative for Start-ups with a focus on science